mozilla-lockbox/mozilla-lockbox.github.io/architecture/data-storage.md

 - Content-submitted entry data
 - Item history data

 The data storage module does not maintain a cache of the cleartext values.
 Each read operation (listing, retrieving) and removing includes a decrypt step; adding involves an encrypt step; updating includes decrypt and encrypt steps.
-Consumers of the data storage module (_e.g._, desktop extension, iOS mobile app) **MAY** have a cleartext cache of some or all lockbox Items in order to operate.
+Consumers of the data storage module (_e.g._, desktop extension, iOS mobile app) **MAY** have a cleartext cache of some or all Lockbox Items in order to operate.

 ### Metadata